hizami-anuar/SafeBike/API.md

 - @param {Object} location - object with latitude/longitude values
 - @param {string} description - description of blockage
 - @param {string} status - status of blockage
+- @param {Boolean} active - whether the blockage is active or not (historical)
+- @param {Blockage} parentBlockage - the blockage that this supercedes, or none
 - @return {Blockage} - the created blockage
 - @throws {403} - if user is not logged in